If you are unable to visit in person, enjoy a selection from the exhibition here online

-Comprising 30 hand crafted vintage and near vintage prints, several of which have not been exhibited before, Tulipomania delves into Blakemore’s enduring fascination with the tulip flower.
+Comprising a selection of hand-crafted vintage and near vintage prints, several of which have not been exhibited before, Tulipomania delves into Blakemore’s enduring fascination with the tulip flower.
 Over a twenty-year study, tulips were gathered, arranged and photographed in their numerous states of life and death; fresh, dried, dissected and decayed.
 From his earlier, ethereal depictions of the simple beauty of a vase of tulips to his sumptuously layered and intricate compositions, these photographs show Blakemore’s profound understanding of his subject matter and complete mastery of darkroom printing.

 Of his pre-occupation with the tulip, Blakemore says:

 “The tulip, a flower of constant transformation, of a sensual and gestural elegance, has been a continuing motif in my work since 1985.
 A motif, a fascination, fact and symbol it was both text and pretext for an exploration into picture making.”

 For this long-term study, Blakemore found inspiration from historical art and the still life paintings and drawings of tulips and other flora.
 His obsession with the tulip is illustrated in the title Tulipomania, in reference to a period in the Dutch Golden Age spanning the 17th century.
 At that time the newly introduced and fashionable tulip reached excessive financial popularity as a high value item of exchange, with fortunes made and subsequently lost in the trading of rare bulbs.